Module Catalogue 2025/26

 Intended Knowledge Outcomes

-To overall aims of the course are to understand the bioelectronic architecture of the human body and how to develop bioelectronic interventions in the medical domain.
+The course aims to understand the bioelectronic architecture of the human body and how to develop bioelectronic interventions in the medical domain.
 The specific knowledge learning outcomes according to AHEP4 (Accreditation of Higher Education Programmes 4th Edition) are as follows:

-M1: Science, mathematics and engineering principles: The student will develop a comprehensive knowledge of the engineering principles and mathematics of bioelectronics and be able to apply them to the solution of complex problems in biomedical engineering.
-The knowledge gained will be at the forefront of the field with a specific emphasis on implantable electronics This outcome is assessed by the final exam.
+M1: Science, mathematics and engineering principles: The student will develop a comprehensive knowledge of bioelectronics engineering principles and mathematics.
+He/she will be able to apply these concepts to the solution of complex problems in biomedical engineering.
+The knowledge gained will be at the forefront of the field, specifically emphasising implantable electronics.
+This outcome will be assessed by the final exam.

 M6: Integrated/systems approach: The student will be able to design solutions for complex biomedical problems that require a combination of societal, user, business and patient needs.
-The student will be made aware that modern medical devices require the application of health and safety, diversity, inclusion, cultural, societal, commercial matters considerations as well as regulatory oversight.
+The student will be made aware that modern medical devices require the application of health and safety, diversity, inclusion, cultural, societal, and commercial matters considerations, and regulatory oversight.
 The technical aspects of this will be assessed by the final exam.

-M11 Equality, Diversity and Inclusion: The student will be made aware of how historic lack of diversity in the biomedical industry has led (and continues to lead) to engineering mistakes.
-Similarly having diverse test sets are increasingly important to AI enhanced medical devices.
+M11 Equality, Diversity and Inclusion: The student will be made aware of how the historic lack of diversity in the biomedical industry has led (and continues to lead) to engineering mistakes.
+Similarly, having diverse test sets are increasingly important to AI-enhanced medical devices.
 This outcome is not formally assessed.

-M13: Materials, equipment, technologies and processes: The student will be made aware of the importance of different materials such as electrode dielectrics/metals during the course.
-They will learn to understand how to apply and choose appropriate materials for given device designs.
+M13: Materials, equipment, technologies and processes: The student will be made aware of the importance of different materials, such as electrode dielectrics/metals, during the course.
+They will learn how to apply and choose appropriate materials for given device designs.
 This outcome is assessed by the final exam.

 Intended Skill Outcomes

 M3: Analytical Tools and Techniques: The student will learn how to select and apply appropriate computational and analytical techniques to model biomedical circuits.
-Specifically this course will provide practical experience with circuit simulation tools such LTSpice.
-This outcome is assessed by continuous assessment in the lab practical’s.
+Specifically, this course will provide practical experience with circuit simulation tools such as LTSpice.
+This outcome is assessed by continuous assessment in the form of laboratory activity.

 M12: Practical and workshop skills: The student will learn how to utilise electronic equipment in the lab to acquire bio-signals from the human body.
-Similarly the student will learn how to create a biomedical printed circuit board to measure heart function.
-This outcome is assessed by continuous assessment in the lab practical’s.
+Similarly, the student will learn how to create a biomedical printed circuit board to measure heart function.
+This outcome is assessed by continuous assessment in the form of laboratory activity.

 Teaching Methods